 Toronto and Ontario aren’t far behind.
 The average price across the province is $471,654.
-In Toronto you’ll have to spend $641,617 to buy a home, and that will require a combined annual earning of $87,407 according to RentSeeker.
+In Toronto you’ll have to spend $641,617 to buy a home, and that will require a combined annual salary of $87,407 according to RentSeeker.
 This helpful conversion tool converts annual salaries to hourly rates.

 The cheapest city in Canada was Trois Rivieres, Que., the country’s oldest industrial city with a tiny population of only 48,285.
 The average price for a home there is only $162,313, and you need to make a meager $28,515 a year to afford it.

 The cheapest city in Ontario is Windsor, with an average home price ringing in at just under two hundred thousand dollars ($198,113).
-“Factors that have impacted home prices in Canada over the past decade include a strong economy, low interest rates and favourable mortgage insurance rules,” according to Priced Out, a study conducted by RBC and the Pembina Institute that examined housing trends across the country.
+“Factors that have impacted home prices in Canada over the past decade include a strong economy, low interest rates, and favourable mortgage insurance rules,” according to Priced Out, a study conducted by RBC and the Pembina Institute that examined housing trends across the country.

 READ MORE: Metro Vancouver home sales dropped 75% after foreign buyer tax announced: realtor